Kellyville - East

 Kellyville - East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 33.8% of residents currently enrolled in formal education, including 11.1% in primary, 10.6% in secondary, and 6.7% pursuing tertiary education.
-There are seven schools operating within Kellyville - East educating approximately 4,980 students.
-The area has significant socio-educational advantages with an ICSEA score of 1106.
-The educational mix includes four primary, one secondary, and two K-12 schools.
-As an education hub, the area offers 27.9 school places per 100 residents, significantly above the regional average of 17.6, attracting students from surrounding communities.
+Educational participation is high, with 33.8% of residents currently enrolled in formal education: 11.1% in primary, 10.6% in secondary, and 6.7% in tertiary education.
+Kellyville - East has a robust network of 7 schools educating approximately 4,980 students.
+The area's socio-educational advantages and academic achievement are notable (ICSEA: 1106).
+It functions as an education hub with 27.9 school places per 100 residents, significantly above the regional average of 17.4, attracting students from surrounding communities.

 Frequently Asked Questions - Education